Jay Winston, President of CCEF

 The materials provided by CCEF are accessible online and customized to each membership group.
 There are five categories of membership: creditors, law firms, in-house counsel for creditors, collection agencies/debt buyers, and governmental employees.
 Each category receives materials specific to their practice areas.

 1) Memoranda of best practices.
 Procedures, compliance guides, checklists and discussions of business practices addressing the actual situations encountered when working as an attorney, creditor, banker, or other player in the credit and collection industry.
 Each is prepared and written by leading authorities and practitioners in the area of credit and collection law.
 A copy of The Complete Guide to Credit and Collection Law, updated annually since 1996 (over 2000 pgs) is available to all members at a 50% discount ($100) plus shipping/handling and sales tax (and in the future we expect to provide it as a part of membership).

-2) Sample documents and fillable forms.
-Drafting an affidavit or assignment that will withstand a court challenge requires compliance with numerous federal and state statutes and court procedures.
+2) Drafting an affidavit or assignment that will withstand a court challenge requires compliance with numerous federal and state statutes and court procedures.
 When generating a referral to a vendor, it is difficult to know just what information to provide, and in what format.
 CCEF will provide each membership group with proven samples of frequently-needed documents and forms which you can customize to your needs.
 Members will be able to obtain form polices (ex: Privacy, Disaster-Continuity, Email) that can be customized to their own business practices.
 Desktop manuals will be developed.

 3) Vendor directories.
 CCEF will develop, organize and maintain a comprehensive directory of all the businesses that you are likely to use in this industry: law firms, collection agencies, software companies, skip tracing, and others.
 The directories will identify whether the members maintain documented policies as required by Consumer Financial Protection Bureau, or your internal compliance departments.